-For example, if the analyst were seeking to estimate the value of a "serious" injury (AIS 3), he or she would multiply the Fraction of VSL for a serious injury (0.105) by the VSL (\$9.4)
+Note that these factors represent an average disutility of all injuries sustained by persons with a given MAIS.
+Although injured persons normally have multiple injuries, only one disutility factor should be applied to each injured person.
+For example, if the analyst were seeking to estimate the value for an injured person whose highest level injury was rated "serious" (MAIS 3), he or she would multiply the Fraction of VSL for a serious injury (0.105) by the VSL (\$9.6 million) to calculate the value of the serious injury (\$1.01 million).

-19 Rebecca S. Spicer and Ted R. Miller.
+20 Rebecca S. Spicer and Ted R. Miller.
 "Final Report to the National Highway Traffic Safety Administration: Uncertainty Analysis of Quality Adjusted Life Years Lost."
 Pacific Institute for Research and Evaluation.
-February 5, 2010. http://ostpxweb.dot.gov/policy/reports/QALY Injury Revision_PDF Final Report 02-05-10.pdf.
+February 5, 2010. http://ostpxweb.dot.gov/policy/reports/QALY Injury Revision PDF Final Report 02-05-10.pdf.